becmer/daemonbit/README.md

 ## MSRV Policy

-This crate's Minimum Supported Rust Version (MSRV) is **1.83**.
+This crate's Minimum Supported Rust Version (MSRV) is **1.85**, as required by the 2024 edition.
 Changes to the MSRV will be accompanied by a minor version bump.

-As a **tentative** policy, the upper bound of the MSRV is given by the following
-formula:
+The MSRV policy only takes effect beyond 1.85.
+Once applicable, it will be bound by:

 ```
 min(sid, stable - 3)